roberttwomey/DSC180A-Quantifying-Style/assignments/assignment-2.md

        space?
 (Use k-means, affinitey clustering, or another technique to cluster)
        - If so, what is the signifcance of these clusters?
-    - Which combinations of features, approaches, techniques are most appropriate for analyzing an evolution of abstraction.
+    - Which combinations of features, approaches, techniques are most appropriate for analyzing an evolution of abstraction?

 * (Abstraction Score) Perform the artnome (Jason Bailey's) abstraction analysis (based on complexity score) on your downloaded and cleaned data of Mondrian's